AllThingsSmitty/allthingssmitty.github.io/_posts/2025-05-19-how-javascript-at-method-makes-array-indexing-easier.md

   ga4: 0
 ---

-Working with arrays in JavaScript is everyday work for front-end developers.
+Working with arrays in JavaScript is an everyday thing for front-end developers.
 We reach for arrays constantly — whether we're rendering lists, managing state, or juggling DOM elements.
 But what if I told you there's a more elegant way to access elements at a specific index — especially the last one?
 Now we can...with `Array.prototype.at()`.

 ## What's at()?